-Steph Curry’s ‘Underrated’ Documentary To Debut at 2023 Sundance Festival - NewsBreak
+Steph Curry’s ‘Underrated’ Documentary To Debut At 2023 Sundance Festival - NewsBreak

 Peter Nicks, an Emmy Award winner, directed the film, which was produced by A24, along with Wakanda Forever director Ryan Coogler and producer Erick Peyton.

-In 2022, Curry earned his degree from Davidson, fulfilling a promise he’d made 13 years before when he left before his senior year.
-The school also retired his jersey, an honor they only confer on graduates.View this post on Instagram
+In 2022, Stephen Curry earned his degree from Davidson, fulfilling a promise he’d made 13 years before when he left before his senior year.
+The school also retired his jersey, an honor they only confer to graduates.View this post on Instagram

 Comments / 0